 Tell Us Once is optional to opt into and contacts government services including HMRC, the department for work and pensions (DWP), the DVLA, passport office and more on your behalf, so you don’t have to.

-You will be told more about this service when your register the death, and you will be invited to opt in.
+You will be told more about this service when you register the death and you will be invited to opt in.
 You can find out more about Tell Us Once on the government’s website.
-Tell Us Once won’t be able to contact private businesses like banks on your behalf.
+Tell Us Once won’t be able to contact private businesses, like banks, on your behalf.

 Arranging a Funeral in Cambridgeshire